 Oval bannetons are used most often for Italian loaves and “country-style” loaves that are typically longer than they are wide, with one large steam vent scored lengthwise down the center.
 Ultimately, it’s a matter of preference, but if you’re looking to make bread that’s more uniform down the length of the loaf, the 10-inch oval proofing basket is the place to start.
 Also popular with fruit and seed-stuffed doughs, the overall shape of the loaf lends itself to attractive gifting.

-The Saint Germain banneton is crafted to be completely smooth on the inside without any splinters or staples to snag on your dough.
-As with the round basket listed above, the oval basket comes with a fabric liner for smooth proofing and release from the basket.
+The Saint Germain banneton is crafted to be completely smooth inside without splinters or staples to snag on your dough.
+As with the round basket listed above, the oval basket comes with a linen liner for smooth proofing and release.

 Best Rectangular: BetterJonny 9-Inch Rectangle Banneton

 Perfect for rustic sandwich-style loaves

 Includes basket liner

 Rattan may splinter with use